The hard truth about erectile dysfunction drugs

 As a pharmacist, my biggest pet peeve is hearing myths about certain drugs.
-One of the most common revolves around erectile dysfunction tablets giving one a raging boner that cannot be stopped.
+One of the most common revolves around ED tablets giving you a raging boner that lasts for hours (which is actually a condition called Priapism and can be very dangerous).
 If you didn’t already know this, let me just say: it doesn’t work that way.
-Around half of men in the UK between the ages of 40-70 reported problems with erection and millions have used or considered using erectile dysfunction medication such as Viagra, Cialis, Spedra, or Levitra.
+Around half of the men in the UK between the ages of 40 and 70 reported problems with erection and millions have used or considered using erectile dysfunction medication such as Viagra, Cialis, Spedra, or Levitra.
 So for those curious, let’s dispel some myths and shed some light on these erectile dysfunction treatments, shall we?

 Do ED tablets actually work?

-The treatment of erectile dysfunction has come a loooong way in the past few years.
-This is good news to erectile dysfunction sufferers.
+The treatment of erectile dysfunction has come a long way in the past few years.
+This is good news for erectile dysfunction sufferers.
 Before the introduction of ED tablets, treatments like penis pumps, creams, and injections (yes directly into the penis) were considered the norm.
-You don’t even want to know what methods were tried before that.
-In one word, yes.
-In double-blinded trials (accounting for the placebo effect) PDE5 inhibitors had on average a success rate of 65-70% in treating erectile dysfunction (1).
-Compare this to around 20% efficacy of SSRIs (the most common antidepressants prescribed every day in the UK(2) and it’s clear they are what we call in the medical professions very effective.
+In double-blind trials (accounting for the placebo effect) PDE5 inhibitors had on average a success rate of 65-70% in treating erectile dysfunction .
+Compare this to around 20% efficacy of SSRIs (the most common antidepressants prescribed every day in the UK ) and it’s clear that current ED treatments on the market are very effective.